The Coast track

 • You'll need to be well-prepared and bring enough water and food.

-• If driving to Bundeena it's a good idea to stop by the Royal National Park Visitor Centre for park information and maps.
+• If driving to Bundeena it's a good idea to stop by the Royal National Park Visitor Centre in Audley for park information and maps.

-Royal Coast Track can only be walked in sections currently.
-Plan your walk during whale watching season, May to October, for a chance to spot migrating humpback whales.
+Plan your walk during whale watching season between May and October for a chance to spot migrating humpback whales.

 Track notes

-There are several scenic stops along the way, including Little Marley Beach, Wattamolla, and Curracurrang Cove near Eagle Rock lookout.
-Stop for a rest, have a picnic, or cool off with a swim before exiting the walk at Wattamolla or Sir Bertram Stevens Drive.
+You'll find several scenic stops along the way, including Wedding Cake Rock, Little Marley Beach, Wattamolla, and Curracurrang Cove near Eagle Rock lookout.
+Stop for a rest, have a picnic, or cool off with a paddle.

-The southern section of the walk between Otford and Garrawarra Farm covers around 9km and takes about 3 hours.
+The southern section of the walk between Otford and Garie Beach covers around 11km and takes 3-5 hours.

 For directions, safety and practical information, see visitor info